TwaitesJosh/Concha/README.md

 ` docker run -i twaitesjosh/concha-main `\ `docker run -i twaitesjosh/concha-opt2`

 will allow you access to the containers.
+The `-i` tag is becuase they are interactive.